Welcome to our monthly summary for May 2020.

 Updates to our information site

-Here’s a summary of updates that we’ve made recently to theinformationhub.
+Here’s a summary of the updates that we’ve made to the information hub.
 There are links within each update to where you can find more information about the update.
-There are also links next to many of the updates, which links to threads on our online forum where you can discuss these with other people with convictions.

 About criminal records

 - Covid-19 – Key information for people with criminal records – This page has been updated to reflect the latest restrictions now that lock-down is gradually being eased as well as details of how the National Probation Service and CRC’s are dealing with supervision appointments.

 Below are links to recent posts to our online magazine, theRecord.
 These are often linked to the practical information that we have, to help give some personal experiences.

 Success – My probation officer is never going to be my friend but I have a better understanding of her job now – “I’m under no illusion that many of you reading this will vehemently disagree with what I say.
 If I were reading it several years ago I would have too and, I think that’s the point I’m trying to make …..”

 Success – Despite my criminal record, I’m a good Samaritan – “Just over two years ago I was convicted of an offence which means that I still have an unspent conviction.
 My arrest and conviction was just what I needed to make me take a long hard look at the life I was leading …..”